APRIL QIU CHENG.

 The road ahead is long, but so is my journey thus far.
 In high school, I participated in the International Olympiad for Astronomy and Astrophysics and Science Olympiad.
 Without these outreach programs, I wouldn't be where I am.

 Since 2020, I have been heavily involved in writing astronomy tests and developing resources for the Astronomy event of Science Olympiad.
 A (nearly) comprehensive list of these can be found here.
-Other outreach involvements are in the works...
+As of 2025, I am also involved in coaching the USA IOAA team.
+In Spring 2026, I plan to tutor at the New Jersey Northern State Prison as part of the Prison Teaching Initiative.

-> |
+| > |

 - (LIGO T2300368) - As a 2023 LIGO SURF, I studied astrophysically-motivated correlations in population properties of merging black holes.
 I forecasted 3rd-generation detection capabilities and also studied the biases of searching for a correlation with an imposed phenomelogical model.